freitzzz/1130604_1160907_TAP_M1A/README.md

 #### Given a list of vivas that shares resources and it was not possible to schedule these then the scheduler returns a Failure indicating that the schedule is impossible

 Sometimes the provided data is not valid to schedule all the vivas.
-The data might be wrong because the referred resources of the vivas don’t exist, or the availabilities are not enough.
+The data might be wrong because the referred resources of the vivas do not exist, or the availabilities are not enough.
 In these cases, we want to make sure that the algorithm handles such scenarios, and returns the correct error message as output.

 #### Given a list of vivas in which two vivas share the same jury, then the combination of scheduled vivas is based on the max sum of scheduled preferences and based on the order of the input of these two vivas that share the same jury

 Sometimes the provided data will have two vivas with the exact same jury.
-In these cases, we want to make sure that the first viva to be scheduled is the one that can be the most maximized in terms of it’s total preference.
+In these cases, we want to make sure that the first viva to be scheduled is the one that can be the most maximized in terms of its total preference.
 In case of a draw in the max preference value, the breaking criteria already explained above should still be valid.
 This functional test ensures this behaviour.

 #### Given a list of vivas in which four or more (6/8/10 ...) vivas share the same jury, then the combination of scheduled vivas is based on the max sum of scheduled preferences and based on the order of the input of these vivas that share the same jury